Teradata/dbt-teradata/README.md

 | `tblproperties`  | string  | Iceberg/Delta table properties, e.g. `"'gc.enabled'='true'"`.                                              |
 | `purge_mode`     | string  | DROP behavior. `'NO PURGE'` (default; removes catalog entry only) or `'PURGE ALL'` (also deletes data files on the object store).
 Case-insensitive. |

-`grants`, `persist_docs`, and standard dbt cache management work on OTF models the same way they do on native tables.
+`persist_docs` and standard dbt cache management work on OTF models the same way they do on native tables. **`grants` is not supported on OTF tables** — Teradata does not allow `GRANT` on DATALAKE objects (access control is managed via AUTHORIZATION objects and external IAM/OAuth policies).
+Setting `grants` on an OTF model emits a warning and is otherwise ignored.

 ### Limitations and trade-offs